mac-precise/pywebdata/README.md

 Py Web Data
 ===========

-Couple of scripts for parsing XML/JSON and HTML
+Couple of scripts for parsing XML/JSON based on extracted data from Geo Maps Google API

 Requirements
 ------------